-However, the menopausal experience is highly individual, and varies from woman to woman.
+However, the process of menopause is highly individual.
+It varies from woman to woman.

 This article explores why some women gain weight during and after menopause.

-There are four periods of hormonal change that occur during a woman's life.
+There are four periods of hormonal changes that occur during a woman’s life.

 This phase lasts for approximately 30-40 years.